Dormer Loft Conversion versus Velux Loft Conversion, which is best? & how much do they cost in 2020?

 In the end, the customers were delighted with the result which gave them a lovely master en-suite bedroom, a lot of space for the cost of the loft conversion, especially when you consider the cost of moving to a larger house, all the legal and professional fees attached to moving, not to mention the stress of moving. (these customers were able to live in their house in Spain while the work was being completed, I know, it’s a hard life!)

-How much does a Velux Loft/Attic Conversion cost?
+How much does a Velux Loft/Attic Conversion cost in 2020?

 The case for Dormer Loft/Attic Conversions